-WGGB is calling on its members to join the campaign to get the Government to reverse its intention to pull the plug on the English Union Learning Fund (ULF), including the FEU Training project, which each year supports around 200,000 workers with skills training and career development.
+WGGB called on its members to join the campaign to get the Government to reverse its intention to pull the plug on the English Union Learning Fund (ULF), including the FEU Training project, which each year supported around 200,000 workers with skills training and career development.

 The Federation of Entertainment Unions (FEU) represents people working in the media and entertainment industries – one of the fast-growing parts of the economy worth more than £111bn to the UK.

 The majority are freelance workers who have very little or no access to training or help with career development.
 This is why the FEU Training project has been an essential resource for our members, providing an extensive training programme that teaches the practical skills and the knowledge to run businesses as self-employed workers.
 It also promotes wellbeing and helps learners overcome the challenges of working in isolation.

 Freelance professionals are the very group that has been hit hardest by the pandemic, with work drying up virtually overnight, and many have fallen through the cracks of the Government’s Covid-19 aid packages.
 FEU Training has been their first port of call to get relevant Government-funded training to stay afloat and establish a new career direction.

 This Government has put reskilling workers at the heart of its economic recovery plans after the pandemic.
 The FEU has the greatest reach to the creative freelance population and union learning has a proven track record of engaging working people in skills training they would not otherwise have access to.

 The vast majority of our participants say that they cannot access and/or afford crucial business skills training.

 Since lockdown, nearly 3,500 members have benefitted from the training and support on key skills and Covid-relating issues – not only allowing them to develop essential skills but also helping them to stay connected and sane.

 - The economic contribution of this project is approximately £13m